Magic-Master420/COMP9517-Group-Project/ReadMe.md

 - openpyxl — used for writing Excel result files

 ### External code / resources used
+- segmentation_models_pytorch documentation — used for implementing the U-Net architecture with a pretrained ResNet50 encoder and segmentation-specific loss functions
+- Albumentations documentation/examples — used to design the augmentation pipeline for training images and masks
+- Google Colab documentation — used for Colab-specific notebook utilities and image display support
+Note: The base U-Net implementation was originaly branched off from Chris Morris's base implementation then modified to fit the U-Net architecture.
+Hence the similarity in style.

 ### Running the Code
 This implementation was done on Google colab while using their existing libraries.
 For the best training and result experience is it recommended that you run the notebook on the Google Colab workspace.